 Raised in a missionary family, Marilyn Gardner spent her childhood and adolescence in Pakistan and raised her five children in Pakistan and Egypt.
 She now lives in Cambridge, Massachusetts, where she works as a public health nurse with underserved immigrant communities.
 Marilyn is the author of Between Worlds: Essays on Culture and Belonging and blogs at Communicating Across Boundaries and A Life Overseas.
-Her new book Passages Through Pakistan: An American Girl’s Journey of Faith was released in March of 2017.
+Her new book Worlds Apart: A Third Culture Kid’s Journey will be released in March of this year.

-Passages Through Pakistan is about 3 things that are interwoven – being a third culture kid – which essentially means being someone who was raised in a country outside of their passport country for their developmental years – Pakistan, and faith.
+Worlds Apart is about 3 things that are interwoven – being a third culture kid (which essentially means being someone who was raised in a country outside of their passport country for their developmental years), Pakistan, and faith.
 At the beginning, it was going to be just about living between worlds, but the more I wrote, the more I realized that the other consistent thread through the book is faith.

 My parents were Baptist missionaries in the country of Pakistan.
 They arrived in Pakistan not many years after Pakistan’s birth as a nation and thus, separation from India.
 They raised five children in Pakistan.
 Faith was ever-present in our home through prayer, devotions, and decision-making; but it wasn’t only in our home.
 Equally strong faith with all around us.
 The call to prayer sounded five times a day, mosques were on every corner, faith was alive and well, despite different truth claims.
 My childhood experience with faith set the stage for later moving into the Orthodox Church.